epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-12-12-xmonad-tiling-window-manager.markdown

 This show case show you the looks of Tiling Window Manager with XMonad.

+I like the way Tiling Window Manager remove all window decoration.
+It makes the screenshot looks cooler.

 XMonad is an amazing Tiling Window Manager.
 Its configuration written in Haskell, so you can make a very flexible configuration.